samaradel/www_threefold/www.threefoldtoken.com/content/pto/contribute.md

 +++
 #Don't remove title!
 title = "contribute"
 button_name = "WILLING TO HELP?
-WE ARE LOOKING FOR HOSTERS AND OPERATORS." button_link = "/community" weight = 2
+WE ARE LOOKING FOR TF Miners AND OPERATORS." button_link = "/community" weight = 2